JoakimJoensuu/resource-booking-gh-runner/README.md

 Targeted key features:
 - CLI tool to book, add and remove resources from/to the booking system
-- pop-up notifications for booking that is starting or about to end when CLI is in interactive mode
+- pop-up notifications for starting or ending booking when CLI is in interactive mode
 - stop GitHub Actions workflow and continue when requested resource becomes free

 ## Development prerequisities